History Of Infinite Banking

 ...
 I did not know what life insurance really meant to me until my policies were falling due—and I had a large sum of money with which I began to build my Philadelphia store.
 I would not have been prepared to start my building when I did if I had not saved $2,500,000 little by little.

 Wanamaker paid over $800,000 in premium payments which, in today's dollars, would be equal to roughly $22 million.
-His policies were worth an estimated $70 million (in today's dollars).
+His policy's collective cash values were worth an estimated $70 million (in today's dollars).
+His insurance and death benefits were worth even more.

 At that time, he was the most insured man in America, only to be outdone by his son.